-You can find the most recent software and user documentation on the TRENDware website.
-TRENDware provides free technical support for all customers for the duration of the warranty period on this product.
+You can find the most recent driver/firmware/software and user documentations on the TRENDware website.
+TRENDware provides FREE technical support for all customers for the duration of the warranty period on this product.

-TRENDware Technical Support
+TRENDware Technical Support Tel: +1-310-891-1100 Fax: +1-310-8911111

-Tel: +1-310-891-1100

-Fax: +1-310-891-1111

-E-mail: support@trendware.com www.trendware.com
+E-mail: support@trendware.com www.TRENDnet.com

-Support Hours: 7:30AM ~ 6:00PM, Monday ~ Friday (except holidays)
+Monday ~ Friday, 7:30AM ~ 6:00PM Pacific Standard Time (Except holidays)